 1 Day Before Your Procedure

 - You may have solid food for breakfast.
 Aim to finish your breakfast by 10:00 am.

 - After breakfast, start the clear liquid diet.
-Drink four, 8 ounce glasses of clear liquids for lunch.
-You may NOT have milk or any milk products.
+Drink 4 (8-ounce) glasses of clear liquids for lunch.
+You may not have milk or any milk products.

 - Limit caffeinated beverages to 2 cups.
 Do not drink alcohol.